accurascan/Android-KYC/README.md

-# androidkyc
+# Accura KYC Android
-Android KYC SDK - OCR &amp; Face Match
+Android KYC SDK - OCR &amp; Face Match <br/>
-AccuraOCR is use for Optical character recognition.
+AccuraOCR is use for Optical character recognition.<br/>
 Below steps to setup AccuraOcr To your project.

 ## Install SDK in to your App